jomazi/twitter-long-term-trends/README.md

 ## Analysis tasks

 Before starting with the analysis tasks please make sure that in `src/utils/config.py` the configuration is set according to your needs.
+If you make any changes (e.g., adjusting the number of snapshots), please also change the script `scripts/init-trends-dir.sh` accordingly.
 After that the following analysis tasks can be executed (please take the chronological order into account):

 1. Prepare data: `pipenv run main --prepare`
 2. Detect temporal communities: `pipenv run main --communities`
+3. Extract trends: `pipenv run main --trends`

 ## Data requirements